sasiprasanth/firstrepo/README.md

 ## Getting Started

-Please download all the contents of this repository to your working directory Extract the rar files as folders into the working directory
+Please download the 2 zip files of this repository to your working directory Extract the rar files as folders into the working directory

 Your working directory should be as follows